shamvoke/shamvoke/src/_posts/2026-04-20-a-sham-journey-to-arch-linux.md

 #### The second switch

-Later on, I found out Manjaro was based on Arch Linux, and once again, curiosity got the better of me.
+Later on, I found out Manjaro is based on Arch Linux, and once again, curiosity got the better of me.
 The plan was simple in my head, try Arch, experience it, then go back to my "stable Manjaro."

 _That plan didn't go as planned._